Sanjana1304/MultiSearch/README.md

    - Articles, blogs, and papers are ranked by relevance to the search term.

 6. **Filters**: Users can filter results by content type (YouTube videos, articles, academic papers, or blogs), allowing for more tailored searches.

+7. **Search History**: Users can view their past search histories with its details.

 ## Challenges and Solutions